Rainbow (Mariah Carey album)

-Rainbow is the seventh studio album by American singer Mariah Carey, released on November 2, 1999 in the United States, by Columbia Records.
-The album followed her previous album, Butterfly (1997), in which she adopted a new image and fully transitioned into the urban contemporary market.
-Rainbow contains a mix of hip hop-influenced R&B tracks, as well as a variety of ballads.
+Rainbow is the seventh studio album by American singer-songwriter Mariah Carey.
+It was released on November 2, 1999, by Columbia Records.
+The album followed Butterfly (1997), in which she adopted a new image and fully transitioned into the urban contemporary market.
+Rainbow contains hip-hop–influenced R&B tracks and a variety of ballads.
 Carey produced the album mainly with Jimmy Jam & Terry Lewis, who replaced Walter Afanasieff, the main balladeer Carey worked with throughout the 1990s.
-As a result of her divorce from Sony Music CEO Tommy Mottola, Carey had more control over the musical style of this album, so she collaborated with several hip-hop artists such as Jay-Z, Snoop Dogg, Master P and Mystikal as well as female rappers Da Brat and Missy Elliott.
-Other collaborations include Joe, Usher and boyband 98 Degrees.
+As a result of her divorce from Sony Music CEO Tommy Mottola, Carey had more control over the musical style of Rainbow; she collaborated with several hip-hop artists such as Jay-Z, Snoop Dogg, Master P and Mystikal as well as female rappers Da Brat and Missy Elliott.
+Other collaborations include Joe, Usher and boy band 98 Degrees.

 On Carey's previous album, Butterfly, she began incorporating several other genres, including R&B and hip hop, into her musical repertoire.
-In order to further push her musical horizons, Carey featured Jay-Z on the album's lead single, the first time in her career that another artist was featured on one of her lead singles.
+In order to further push her musical horizons, Carey featured Jay-Z on Rainbows lead single, "Heartbreaker"—the first time in her career that another artist was featured on one of her lead singles.
 Carey wrote ballads that were closer to R&B than pop for this album, and worked with Snoop Dogg and Usher on songs such as "Crybaby" and "How Much", respectively, both of which featured strong R&B beats and grooves.
 Several of the ballads that Carey wrote during this period, including "Thank God I Found You" (written with Terry Lewis) and "After Tonight" (written with Diane Warren), mirrored sentiments she experienced in her personal life.